Impact Medical Tutoring LLC

 I am a 4th year medical student at Michigan Medical School and am applying into Internal Medicine with a significant interest in residencies with Clinical Educator tracks.
 I also have a strong interest in critical care and resuscitation.

 When I was attending the University of Minnesota for undergrad, I had my first experience tutoring science courses.
-Now, 5 years later, I can confidently say I've found a life-long passion for teaching that I continue to work towards every day, and will incorporate into my future career.
-At the University of Michigan Medical School, I've excelled when it comes to USMLE test taking, scoring above the 99th percentile on USMLE Step 1 and USMLE Step 2, but I continue to strive to learn more every day.
-I can help you succeed not only on the USMLE board exams, but also in the clinical setting with high-yield clinical tips.
+Now, 5 years later, I can confidently say I've found a life-long passion for teaching and will incorporate it into my future career.
+At the University of Michigan Medical School, I've excelled when it comes to USMLE test taking, placing in the top percent nationally.

 I am a 4th year medical student at University of Michigan Medical School and am applying to med-peds residency programs this year.